google/WebFundamentals/src/content/en/fundamentals/primers/customelements/index.markdown

   return customElements.whenDefined(socialButton.localName);
 ));

-// Wait for all the social-buttons to to be upgraded.
+// Wait for all the social-buttons to be upgraded.
 Promise.all(promises).then(() => {
   // All social-button children are ready.
 });